HuyaneMatsu/hata/docs/topics/components.md

 ## Versioning

-Components currently can be separated to 2 versions.
+Currently components can be separated to 2 versions.

 #### version 1

-They can be attached of any message.
-They currently consist of interactive components.
+They can be attached to any message.
+See the table [overview](#overview) for supported components.

 #### version 2

-They consist of content components and the related layout components.
+They consist of content components and related layout components.
-These content and layout components allow you to structure your message in a more relaxed way, but on the contrary are mutually exclusive with the `embeds` and `content` fields.
+These content and layout components allow you to structure your message in a more relaxed way.

-If a message contains at least 1 "version 2" component, it has to be marked as "version 2".
+They cannot be used alongside `embeds` and `content` fields.

-Hata does this for you.
+If a message contains at least one "version 2" component, it has to be marked as "version 2".
-Since "version 2" supports more top level components, when passing the "version 1"'s limitation the same happens.
+Hata does this for you automatically.

 ## Limitations

-- A message can have up to `5` if v1 or `10` if v2 top level components.
+- A message can have up to `5` top level components if v1, or `10` if v2.
 - `custom_id` can be `100` character long.
-- A message can have up to `30` total components.
+- A message can have up to `30` total components if v1, or up to `40` if v2.
 - The displayable content cannot exceed `4000` characters.
     This excludes the text on interactive components and media descriptions.